ychuang6/sams-documentation/source/components.rst

 Components
 ==========
-In this section we will go through the main components used in setting up SAMS Pipeline with CHTC machine pool.
+In this section we go through the main components used in setting up the SAMS pipeline with the CHTC machine pool.
-Shown below is the workflow set up for SAMS Pipeline when working with CHTC resources.
+Shown below is the workflow set up for SAMS pipeline when working with CHTC resources.

 .. image:: images/SAMSCHTC-Flowchart.png